 - Hand form the arepas dough into 8-10 small patties, about 4-5 inches across and ½ inch thick.

 - Heat a grill pan or cast iron pan to medium heat and lightly oil or butter.
 Cook the arepas until golden brown on each side, about 10 minutes total.
-It could take longer.
 The outer shell will harden and form a crisp crust, with a softer or hollow interior.
+(NOTE: You can also pan cook them until crispy on the outside, then finish them in your oven or air fryer at 350 degrees F/177C for 8-10 minutes).

 - Cool slightly and serve as desired.